gmenegoz/pycraft/README.md

 If you access the world of Minecraft it means that everything worked properly :) ...otherwise try to re-read the instructions above :(

 ### Execute Python scripts in Minecraft
-Inside your Pycraft outer folder there is a "projects" subfolder.
-That's where all your scripts must be placed.
-And remember not to delete the "pycraft" subfolder inside the "project" folder: it's the pycraft library!

 ### Setup an editor for Python
 You can use your favourite Python IDE... anyway we suggest Pycharm (https://www.jetbrains.com/pycharm/).
 If you install Pycharm, we also suggest to import these settings: